serge-sans-paille/talks/fosdem2020/python/talk.rst

 .. code::

     commit ebb9aecd396ebf1cf01d6809b78e8e78b8ee7357
-    Author: serge-sans-paille <serge.guelton@telecom-bretagne.eu>
+    Author: serge-sans-paille <serge.guelton@tb>
     Date:   Sun Sep 7 15:55:39 2014 +0200

     Setup Travis CI

     In addition to the various test scenarios stored in .travis.yml:

     - make CLI documentation compiler dependent, using pythran-config --compiler new flag
     - fix a typo in the DEVGUIDE
     - split test_numpy in three parts otherwise travis times out.
 It was too big anyway
     - fix libs flags
     - remove test_simd as travis does the job for us